December-ways 1864 | Dawn to Noon | Cupola

 :40

-And to hear the songbirds not yet in the skies furtively departing from the understory.
+And to hear the songbirds furtively departing from the understory.

 :46